 So, from a B2B automation point of view what data should you be looking for and applying to your customer journey?

-Data comes in two principle forms, implicit and explicit.
-Explicit data will be what you capture in forms and surveys, such as address, job function, size of business, number of licenses, time to purchase etc. Once you have data such as this you can begin to segment buyers by these explicit data points to trigger them into more specific campaigns.
+Explicit data will be what you capture in forms and surveys, such as address, job function, size of the business, number of licenses, time to purchase etc. Once you have data such as this you can begin to segment buyers by these explicit data points to trigger them into more specific campaigns.
 For instance, if you know their contact details, company name, job role size of business and purchase timeframe you can more accurately predict their stage in the buyer journey.

-It’s all to easy to breath a huge sigh of relief once you have overcome the monumentous task of producing the content only to allow robotic messaging to link it all together.
+It’s all too easy to breathe a huge sigh of relief once you have overcome the monumental task of producing the content only to allow robotic messaging to link it all together.
 You need to look at every opportunity to personalise content because if you get personal with your buyers, at every opportunity, you can build valuable trust that will keep you on their radar.

 We believe in simplicity.
 It’s proven to be beneficial.
 Especially in a complex world where new ideas need to be explained.
 That doesn’t mean we won’t work with clients who have complex offerings.
 We love the challenge of unpacking layers of complexity in order to communicate your offering in a memorable way.
 Like all these things, it starts with a conversation.
 So let’s talk.